GoInterject/GoInterject.github.io/wGetStarted/Developing-with-INTERJECT.md

 The sample database is called **Interject_Example_v1**.
 This database is available for SQL Server versions 2008 to 2017 and works easily with the free express version.
 Download SQL Server Express [here](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express){:target="_blank"}{:rel="noopener noreferrer"}.

 To complete the developer training, you must have Client Admin permissions within an existing Interject account.
 Verify the correct role at the Interject Website Portal at [https://portal.gointerject.com](https://portal.gointerject.com) For help with logging in, see [Logging In to the Website Portal](/wPortal/Logging-In-to-Website-Portal.html).

-Navigate by using the following links to continue with the training objectives:

 ### [Interject Website Portal](/wGetStarted/Interject-Website-Portal.html)